AdguardTeam/KnowledgeBase/docs/android/features-overview.md

 Here is the installation instruction:

-1. Go to the app's main screen and tap *Turn on* next to the *HTTPS filtering is off* message (it will be highlighted in orange if AdGuard certificate is not installed yet)
+1. Go to the app's main screen and tap *Turn on* next to the *HTTPS filtering is off* message (it will be highlighted in orange if the AdGuard certificate is not installed yet).

-2. A new screen will appear, tap on the *Next* button, then again on the *Next* and then on *Save it now* when prompted to download an AdGuard certificate
+2. A new screen will appear, tap *Next*, *Next* and *Save it now* when prompted to download the AdGuard certificate.

 3. After the certificate is downloaded, you will see a new screen.
-Tap on the *Open security settings* button there
+Tap *Open security settings*.

 4. This will bring up system settings.
-Scroll down to *Advanced*, open it and then tap on *Encryption & credentials* (these settings may be called variously on different devices — the main thing is to choose advanced security settings)
+Scroll down to *Advanced*, open it and then tap *Encryption & credentials* (these settings may be called variously on different devices — the main thing is to choose advanced security settings).

-5. Tap on *Install certificate* and then on *CA certificate*
+5. Tap *Install certificate* and then *CA certificate*.

 6. A warning message will appear.
-Read through it and tap *Install anyway* to proceed
+Read through it and tap *Install anyway* to proceed.

 7. Select the recently downloaded AdGuard certificate.
-A *CA certificate installed* toast message should show up
+A *CA certificate installed* toast message should show up.

 8. The AdGuard certificate is successfully installed and HTTPS filtering is working now!

->If you update from Android 10 to Android 11, there's a chance that already installed certificate will still be accepted.
-Otherwise, the *HTTPS-filtering is off* string will appear on the main screen, highlighted in orange.
-So you'll need to go through the same process of reinstalling a certificate manually.
+> If you update from Android 10 to Android 11, there's a chance that the already installed certificate will still be accepted.
+Otherwise, the *HTTPS filtering is off* warning will appear on the main screen, highlighted in orange.
+So you'll need to go through the same process of reinstalling the certificate manually.

 In case you have problems with the certificate installation, read [this article](/android/solving-problems/manual-certificate.md) or contact our support team.

->**We want to emphasize that AdGuard Ad Blocker will also function without HTTPS filtering.
-However, it won't be able to properly filter ads on sites that use the HTTPS protocol (and the number of such sites is constantly increasing).
+> **We want to emphasize that AdGuard Ad Blocker will function without HTTPS filtering.
+However, it won't be able to properly filter ads on sites that use the HTTPS protocol (most of sites do that).
 So if you want to use the full functionality of the app and get the best ad filtering quality and processing speed, we strongly recommend you to activate HTTPS-filtering.**

 ## Stealth Mode

 Many websites gather information about their visitors, such as their IP addresses, information about the browser and operating system installed, screen resolution, and even what page the user came or was redirected from.
 Some web pages use cookies to mark the browser and save your personal settings, user preferences, or “recognize” you upon your next visit.
 Stealth Mode safeguards your personal information from such data and statistics gathering systems.

-You can flexibly adjust the work of Stealth Mode: for instance, you can prohibit the website to receive the search request you used to find it on the Internet, automatically delete both third-party and website’s own cookies, and turn off browser geolocation sharing that can be used to track your whereabouts.
+You can flexibly adjust the work of Stealth Mode: for instance, you can prohibit the website to receive the search request you used to find it on the Internet, automatically delete both third-party and website’s own cookies, and disable location sharing in your browser that can be used to track your whereabouts.

-To learn all the main features and options you can manage in the Stealth mode settings, read this article
+To learn all the main features and options you can manage in the Stealth mode settings, read this article.

 ![Stealth mode](https://cdn.adguard.com/content/kb/ad_blocker/android/features/stealth-mode.png)